reinierdevalk/abtab/README.md

 **Verify that GNU `getopt` is now installed correctly by repeating Step 1 above.**

+## `music21`
+### 1. Verifying installation
+The current version of `abtab` requires `music21` 9.1.0 or higher.
+To verify whether `music21` is installed and meets the minimum required version, run

+    $ python -c "import music21; print(music21.__version__)"

+You should see output similar to

+    9.1.0

+If you have installed `music21` inside a virtual environment, you must activate it prior to running the above command (see [Using a virtual environment](#using-a-virtual-environment)]).

+**Note for macOS users** On older versions of macOS, the default installed version of Python is Python2.
+If the `python --version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.

+### 2. Installing and updating
+To install or update `music21`, run

+    $ pip install --upgrade music21

+**Note for macOS users** On older versions of macOS, the default installed version of Python is Python2.
+If the `python --version` command returns some version of Python2, you must use `pip3` (and not `pip`) in your commands.

+#### Using a virtual environment
+If you want to keep your `music21` installation separate from other installations, you can install it inside a virtual environment, using the same command as above.
+The virtual environment must first be created and activated.
+To create the virtual environment, run

+    $ python -m venv ~/myenv

+To activate the virtual environment, run

+    $ source ~/myenv/bin/activate

+You need to *create* the virtual environment (and install `music21` inside it) only once, but because `music21` will only be available inside the virtual environment, you will need to make sure that the virtual environment is *activated* every time you run `abtab`.
+You can see that the virtual environment is activated when your CLI terminal prompt has changed to something similar to `(myenv)`.

+To deactivate the virtual environment, run

+    $ deactivate

+When using a virtual environment, you can skip Steps 3 and 4 below.

+### 3. Locating the installation path
+`pip` typically installs Python packages such as `music21` in the Python installation path (see [Python](#python)).
+You can confirm the installation path by running

+    $ python -c "import music21; print(music21.__file__)"

+### 4. Adding the installation path to the system `PATH`
+To ensure that `music21` is available in the CLI, confirm that the installation path is on the system `PATH` by running

+    $ echo $PATH

+If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

+**Verify that `music21` is now installed correctly by repeating Step 1 above.**

 ## Python
 ### 1. Verifying installation
 The current version of `abtab` requires Python 3.12.0 or higher.
 To verify whether Python is installed and meets the minimum required version, run